-The Amvale Our Stars 2018 event will take place on Friday 2 November 2018 at The Baths Hall in Scunthorpe.
+The Amvale Our Stars 2018 event took place on Friday 2 November 2018 at The Baths Hall in Scunthorpe.

 |Compassion in Practice Award – Aimed someone caring, compassionate and dedicated to putting our patients’ needs first at all times.
 This award seeks to recognise the clinical person who excels in providing the very highest standard of care.|

 |Unsung Hero Award – There are many roles in our ‘back office functions’ that deserve recognition.
 The unsung hero award is for that special person who makes a difference day-in, day-out but goes largely unnoticed.|

 |The Achiever Award – Each team has one, that ‘get things done’ person, the one who outperforms everyone else.
 The achiever is a vital cog in the wheel and always delivers, no matter what.
 They often exceed expectations and give their all to ensure deadlines are met.
 They get things done, on time, every time.|

 |The One to Watch – From somebody taking their first tentative steps of an NHS career, perhaps an apprentice or the subject expert in the team who’s come from outside the organisation.
 This award recognises newcomers to the Trust who have already made a noticeable difference and are surely set for a bright future.|

 |Volunteer of the Year Award – We rely on our volunteers for many things; from that friendly face when visitors arrive on site to managing the patient library, helping out on the wards and in the chapel.
 This is our small way of recognising and sincerely thanking them for their outstanding contribution.|